unifyai/database/CONTRIBUTING.md

 ## Removing an entry

 1. Create an issue detailing the reason for the removal
-2. We will will evaluate the request and remove the entry if needed
+2. We will evaluate the request and remove the entry if needed

 ## Report an issue